-Since a couple days PC players can buy the “Founder” pack for Neverwinter’s upcoming expansion “Heart of Fire” for a head start price of 7,500.
+Neverwinter’s “Heart of Fire” features a “Founder’s Pack” that includes exclusive content fitting the theme of the expansion.
+Until launch, it’s available for a head start price of 7,500, then remains on sale for 10,000.
 Regular readers did know it was coming, but… uhm… let’s say our conclusions about Module 15 back then were “slightly” wrong.
 Anyway, like I did with the packs for Omu und Ravenloft, I’m going to look at the value players get in ZEN, gameplay, and novelties before coming to an overall conclusion whether or not the pack is worth buying.
 Let’s roll!

 The general structure of the Founder’s Pack hasn’t changed.
 The first part of the pack is instantly available and contains a brand-new “Tutor” companion, “Patrician” fashion, refining points, Coalescent Wards, VIP, and a title.
 It’s a solid package containing many things that adventurer’s need on their daily journey.
 The pack is a one-time claim, but everything is unbound.
 So players can freely sell the items or move them across their account.
 Then, with the release of Module 15, buyers can grab a second pack from the Claims Agent in the Protector’s Enclave.
 It contains campaign currency for the upcoming Acquisitions Incorporated campaign, a 20x Enchanted Keys bundle, new exclusive account-unlocked hair styles, and a Profession Pack for the new Workshop system.

 Value in ZEN